Basic troubleshooting steps in Kaspersky Endpoint Security 11 for Linux

-If you experience any issues while using Kaspersky Endpoint Security for Linux, you can perform diagnostics and try to solve the issue yourself before contacting Kaspersky Technical Support.
+If you experience an issue while using Kaspersky Endpoint Security for Linux, you can run diagnostics and try solving the problem by yourself before contacting Kaspersky Technical Support.

 For basic steps of troubleshooting Kaspersky Endpoint Security for Linux, see the flowchart.
-For more information about the steps, see below.
+For more information about the actions, see the steps under the flowchart.

 Step 1.
 Stop Kaspersky Endpoint Security for Linux